Solirs/gettit/INSTALL.md

 GNU make https://www.gnu.org/software/make/ (Dont bother too much it should come preinstalled on most linux distros)

+You should build from source if :

+- You want to make sure your binary was actually built from the source code on the repo

+- The binary doesn't work on your OS/Distro.

 Step 1, clone the repository which contains the source code(aka download it).